slacy/openmusictheory.github.io/alteredSubdominants.md

 When *le* occurs in the bass, the functional-bass designation is **[S6]**.
 Under that functional bass symbol, we also label the chord **Fr.**

-The following example if from Mozart's String Quartet, "Dissonance," K. 465, iv., mm.
+The following example is from Mozart's String Quartet, "Dissonance," K. 465, iv., mm.
 10–16.
 The French augmented-sixth chord occurs on beat 2 of m.
 14. In this passage, a "milder" subdominant chord (**IV<sup>6</sup>**) progresses to the more intense French sixth, which progresses into the cadential 6/4 before the final **V–I.**

 <img src="Graphics/K465-iv.png" alt="French augmented-sixth chord in mm.
 10–16 of Mozart's String Quartet, K. 465, iv." style="width: 75%; display: block; margin: auto;" />